"There are two ways to conquer and enslave a nation. One is

 Write down the 'on' and 'off'

-temps for several cycles, and divide the difference between them to
+temps for several cycles, and split the difference between them to

 get the average, or total them and divide by two (remember doing

 averages in elementary math class?
-Do yours on a slate? <grin>).
+Do yours on a slate like me? ha

 Adjustment procedures vary